 Immigration NZ, skill shortage list: skillshortages.immigration.govt.nz

-Online vacancies for graphic and web designers, and illustrators followed the average for all occupations quite closely from 2010 to 2016.
-This means that the number online job vacancies was about the same in 2016 as in 2008.
+Online vacancies for graphic and web designers, and illustrators followed the average for all occupations quite closely from 2011 to 2017.

 Jobs advertised chart

 Job vacancies for artists are rare, as most are self-employed.

 Designer vacancies are advertised through public media such as the Trade Me Jobs and Seek websites, and increasingly through social media like LinkedIn.
 The DINZ website also lists job vacancies in design.

 Aspiring artists often have to work other jobs to support themselves while they try to break through as an artist.
 Very few artists make it to the point where they can support themselves through their art, and the ones who do usually have to work hard with very little income for many years first.

 Career paths are different for different kinds of designers.

 Industrial designers work in a range of industries including advertising, manufacturing, architectural practices, industrial policy development in the public and private sectors, and engineering consultancies.

 New industrial designers usually receive on-the-job training.
 A few years’ experience at entry level is usually required before they can advance to higher positions.